SideSlide - Tour

 The Workspace

-• For illustration, here's the same workspace presented in different styles:
+• Here's an example of the workspace shown in different styles:

 Some more examples of workspace styles: Example 1, Example 2, Example 3, Example 4.